A Visitor’s Guide to using Sydney Opal Card

 - Town Hall – Woolworths Town Hall 2 – George Street Sydney

-How much do Opal cards cost?
+How much does a Sydney Opal card cost?

-There is no fee for the card itself; all of the minimum top-up is available for travel.
+There is no fee for the card itself; all the credit is available for travel.
 Subsequent top-ups can be made in $10 increments.
 If you choose to buy your card online, the minimum credit is $40.
 I can see no reason to order your card online before you arrive.
 It’s not worth the hassle.

 Do I have to register my card?